 - FifoNotEmpty: FifoNotEmpty interrupt source is low when byte 0, i.e. whole FIFO, is empty.
 Otherwise it is high.
 Note that when retrieving data from the FIFO, FifoNotEmpty is updated on NSS falling edge, i.e. when FifoNotEmpty is updated to low state the currently started read operation must be completed.
-In other words, FifoNotEmpty state must be checked after each read operation for a decision on the next one (FifoNotEmpty = 1: more byte(s) to read; FifoNotEmpty = 0: no more byte to read). - FifoFull: FifoFull interrupt source is high when the last FIFO byte, i.e. the whole FIFO, is full.
-Otherwise it is low. - FifoOverrunFlag: FifoOverrunFlag is set when a new byte is written by the user (in Tx or Standby modes) or the SR (in Rx mode) while the FIFO is already full.
-Data is lost and the flag should be cleared by writing a 1, note that the FIFO will also be cleared. - PacketSent.
-PacketSent interrupt source goes high when the SR's last bit has been sent. - FifoLevel: Threshold can be programmed by FifoThreshold in RegFifoThresh.
+In other words, FifoNotEmpty state must be checked after each read operation for a decision on the next one (FifoNotEmpty = 1: more byte(s) to read; FifoNotEmpty = 0: no more byte to read). - FifoFull: Fifofull interrupt source is high when the last FIFO byte, i.e. the whole FIFO, is full.
+Otherwise it is low. - FifoOverrunFlag: FifoOverrunFlag is set when a new byte is written by the SR while the FIFO is already full.
+Data is lost and the flag should be cleared by writing a 1, note that the FIFO will also be cleared. - FifoLevel: Threshold can be programmed by FifoThreshold in RegFifoThresh.
 Its behavior is illustrated in figure below.

-Figure 27.
+Figure 24.
 FifoLevel IRQ Source Behavior